ajay-gandhi/alfred/README.md

 Things to do, in order of urgency:

 * Adding tip to reach minimum
+* Reducing tip to fit within budget
 * Guess restaurant if not provided
 * Allow adding to pre-existing order
 * Use a proper DB LOL
 * Redesign stats schema so calls isn't on same level as restaurants (should happen anyway if move to DB)
-* Send confirmations at 3pm
 * Configurable time of delivery

 ## Layout